jpodwys/preact-journal/README.md

 ## Features

-* **Offline Capable**.
-You can CRUD entries to your heart's content while offline.
+* **Offline Capable**: You can CRUD entries to your heart's content while offline.
 The next time you boot Journalize while online, the changes you made while offline will sync to the server.
 Similarly, changes you made on other devices while online will sync back to your devices that didn't have a connection at the time.
 You cannot login, create an account, or logout while offline.
-* **Favorites**.
+* **Favorites**
-* **Dark Mode**.
+* **Dark Mode**
-* **Share/Copy**.
-Clicking the copy icon in [browsers that support the `navigator.share` API](https://caniuse.com/#search=share%20api), will bring up the operating system's native share UI.
+* **Share/Copy**: Clicking the copy icon in [browsers that support the `navigator.share` API](https://caniuse.com/#search=share%20api), will bring up the operating system's native share UI.
 In all other browsers, it will copy the entry to the clipboard.
-* **Search/Filter**.
-Search by plain text or entry date and/or favorites.
+* **Search/Filter**: Search by plain text or entry date and/or favorites.

 ## Stack